 3. Be mindful of leading, kerning and tracking.

 The spaces between your letters and lines can be as important as the letters themselves.
 Experimenting with, and adjusting these factors, can radically alter the legibility, rhythm and flow of how information is read.
-Too wide a spacing can make wording disparate and difficult to follow.
-Similarly, closed-up type can feel cramped and confusing.
+A wide spacing can make wording disparate and difficult to follow.
+Similarly, closed-up text can feel cramped and confusing.
 Try to find a sweet spot between the two, though it may be subtle, it will make all the difference.

 4. Use alignment to your advantage

-In addition to leading, kerning and tracking, alignment of type is also an important factor in how information is conveyed.
+In addition to leading, and kerning, alignment of type is also an important factor in how information is conveyed.
 In Western convention, horizontal and left to right is our natural reading order, so this can either be adhered to or challenged, depending on what you are trying to achieve.
-Justified type may fit column spaces more consistently, but is generally harder to read and looks less consistent, spacing wise.
+Justified type may fit column spaces more consistently, but is generally harder to read and can look less consistent.
 Centralised text works great for titles, but creates ragged column edges when used in body copy, which is again hard to follow.
 Pick the options that best suit the information and design.

 5. Record your discoveries and experiment.